j-yarbrough/j-yarbrough.github.io/readme.md

 ### Text input

 Used for text inputs.
-Contains error, label, and other values that may be passed through.
+Field will only be marked as required if error prop is used

 - ``<text-input>``

 Required:

 - @label: Label for the input
-- @error: error for the input
 - @name: name for the input, will also serve as ID

-Optional input attributes that can be passed through:
+Optional props

+- @error: Error message if field is required, input will be optional if this is not used.
+- @helper: helper text for input.
 - autocomplete
 - inputmode